leopard-ai/betty/docs/quickstart/tutorial.rst

 **Training Configuration**

 Since the classification problem is the lowest-level problem, it doesn't require any best-response Jacobian calculation from the lower-level problems.
-Rather, it would use PyTorch's default autograd to calculate the gradient.
+Rather, it uses PyTorch's default autodiff procedure to calculate the gradient.
 Therefore, we don't need to specify anything for the training configuration for this problem.

 .. code:: python